bgraham452/cs1302-minesweeper/README.md

 All of the non-test classes for this project should be contained in the <code>src/main/java/cs1302/minesweeper</code>
 directory.
 These classes are in the <code>cs1302.minesweeper</code> package.

+The UML designs and GUI mock-ups need to go into a directory called <code>designs</code>.
+The GUI mockups should go into the <code>designs/gui</code> directory.
+The UML class diagrams should go into the
+<code>designs/uml</code> directory.

 All of the JUnit test classes for this project should be contained in the <code>src/test/java/cs1302/minesweeper</code>
 directory.
 These classes are also contained in the <code>cs1302.minesweeper</code>